Manage my own rental property VS hire a property manager…

 Being a landlord can be complicated and some have asked the question “Can I manage my own rental property?”.

-In this blog, we’ll explain what to consider when deciding whether to self-manage, based on the experience of our expert property managers, from organising viewings to complying with legal requirements…
+In this blog, we’ll explain what to consider when deciding whether to self-manage, based on the experience of our expert property managers in Perth, from organising viewings to complying with legal requirements…

 What are the benefits of managing your own rental property?